MH Wilds

 The key to using the Bow effectively in Monster Hunter Wilds is to shoot from the Critical Distance.
 When shooting from this range, your attack power increases, while shooting outside of it significantly reduces the damage.
 You can determine the Critical Distance by the Aim icon when you have the Bow drawn, so always stay aware and adjust your positioning accordingly.

-Applying Close-range Coating Reduces Critical Distance
+Applying Close-Range Coating Reduces Critical Distance

 The Bow allows you to apply coatings that enhance arrow attack or inflict status effects.
 One such coating, Close-range Coating, significantly reduces the Critical Distance when applied, so be cautious.